 This pretty garden cottage is the perfect get-away-from-it-all bolt-hole situated in the heart of North Devon with stunning rolling countryside all around.
 The Garden Cottage sleeps 2 people in one bright and spacious double bedroom with views over the beautiful garden.
 The lounge is tastefully decorated in soft pastel shades and has a large comfy sofa which faces the pretty garden which can be accessed via patio doors.
 The dining area is to the rear of the main room and provides a pine table and chairs for a romantic meal or bright breakfasts overlooking the Devon countryside.
 The bathroom is off the lounge and has a power shower and sink plus wc.
-To the rear of the cottage is a well equipped kitchen with fridge-freezer, cooker, micro-wave and everything you need for cosy entertaining.
+To the rear of the cottage is a well equipped kitchen with fridge-freezer, cooker, microwave and everything you need for entertaining for two.

 The cottage is nearby to the historical town of Great Torrington where you can visit the site of a major battle between the Round-Heads and Cavaliers.
+The stunning gardens at RHS Rosemoor are also within easy reach.

 The north Devon beaches are only 30 minutes away and so is the wild expanse of Exmoor.